-The current size of the Board is fourteen members.
-Following the Annual Meeting, the size of the Board will be reduced to twelve members.
+The current size of the Board is twelve members.
 The Company's Bylaws and Corporate Governance Guidelines provide that a substantial majority of the Company's directors must be independent.
 A director is independent only if the director is not a Company employee and the Board has determined that the director has no direct or indirect material relationship to the Company.
 To be independent, a director must also satisfy any other independence requirements under applicable law or regulation and the listing standards of the NYSE.
 In evaluating a particular relationship, the Board considers the materiality of the relationship to the Company, to the director and, if applicable, to any organization with which the director is affiliated.
 To assist in its independence evaluation, the Board adopted categorical independence standards, which are listed in Appendix A to the Corporate Governance Guidelines.
 Compliance with these internal and NYSE independence standards is reviewed at least annually.
-The Board has determined that twelve of the fourteen current directors are independent.
-Oliver G. Brewer III, the Company's President and Chief Executive Officer, and Erik J Anderson, the Executive Chairman of Topgolf until the closing of the merger in March 2021, are the only current directors who are not independent.
-Therefore, a substantial majority of the Board members is independent, and all director nominees other than Mr. Brewer and Mr. Anderson are independent.
+The Board has determined that eleven of the twelve current directors are independent under NYSE independence standards.
+Oliver G. Brewer III, the Company's President and Chief Executive Officer, is the only current director who is not independent.
+Therefore, a substantial majority of the Board members is independent, and all director nominees other than Mr. Brewer are independent.